-We’re witnessing a surge in the demand for technology, such as telehealth and AI, to meet the challenges of patient access, engagement, and safety.
+We’re witnessing a surge in demand for technology, such as telehealth and AI, to meet patient access, engagement, and safety challenges.

-We’re seeing the issue of public health resonate with more individuals and changing the way we interact with one another.
+We’re seeing public health issues resonate with more individuals and change how we interact with one another.

-Through this pandemic, we’re getting a closer look at the shortage in healthcare workers and the threat it poses to the health of millions of Americans.
+Through this pandemic, we’re getting a closer look at the shortage of healthcare workers and the threat it poses to millions of Americans’ health.

 Lastly, we’re being reminded of what patients want from clinicians and leaders: expertise, transparency, and above all, to be treated as unique human beings.